LimeChain/unifi-docs/docs/bridge-ui.md

 1. Make sure that you've selected UniFi Testnet as your source chain
    ![Token Selection L2](/img/rollup/select-token-l2.png)

-2. The other steps are the same as when depositing ETH.
+2. The next steps are the same as when depositing ETH.